masta0f1eave/rancid/README.md

 csblogin - login script for Cisco Small Business switches (aka Cisco SF500, SF200).
 Yea, I know that RANCID supports this switches out-of-the-box, but for SF200 switch these scripts not works as intended, so I changed existing script.

 hoclogin - HP Office Connect login script.
-I've used this script for HP Office Connect switches, like HP 1920-24 and HP 1920-48.
-They use CommWare5-like OS, but very limited and with common enable password (Jinhua1920unauthorized).
+I've used this script for HP Office Connect switches, like HP 1920-24.
+They use ComWare5-like OS, but limited and with common enable password (Jinhua1920unauthorized).
 Base for this script was h3clogin.
 Used with h3crancid.

+hllogin - script for HP 1920S 48G (JL386A).
+They use some Linux as OS, so I've used hlogin script and made some changes to work with this switch.

+hlrancid - RANCID script for HP 1920S 48G (JL386A).
+Base for this script is hrancid.